-I recently entered a design competition to design an electronic medical card for Globosphere Russia.
+I entered a design competition to design an electronic medical card for Globosphere Russia in 2020.

 The current outpatient card is not visually appealing, and looks more like a store receipt.
 Furthermore, the layout is incomprehensible and difficult to follow, especially for patients with long history of treatments with different doctors.